-Join Brian Thurston Bralczyk for an in-depth discussion in this video What are adaptive views?, part of UX Design Tools: Axure.
+Join Brian Thurston Bralczyk for an in-depth discussion in this video What are adaptive views?, part of Axure for UX Design.

 In this last chapter of the course we're going to look at how to setup and use adaptive views in Axure.
 If you've been in the design industry for even a few months, you've almost certainly heard about responsive or adaptive web design.
 This is the really very nice idea that your website should be accessible on any device regardless of screen size.
 But to accomplish that goal, you'll need to design a site that resizes its layout and rearranges content as the browser window gets smaller or larger.
 So here we're looking at our Samoca homepage and it should be looking pretty familiar by now.